 The Joy of Klez Band Books

-10 Klezmer classics arranged for bands. $46 for the set of three books, including the practice CD.
+10 Klezmer classics arranged for bands. $65 + $10 shipping for the set of three books, including a practice CD.

 The Review from the Ari Davidov's Klezmershack

 This book answers one of the most common question I get asked by people interested in starting a klezmer band: "Where do I get arrangements?"
 Now you can get this exquisite collection put together by the fine folks at Maxwell Street Klezmer Band, in whichever parts you want: the score, the bass/trombone parts, the piano/violin/flute parts, or the clarinet/sax/trumpet parts.

 These books are ideal for anyone starting a band: Junior Klezmer Orchestras, synagogue klezmer bands, or even starting out with some friends and some enthusiasm--all are going to benefit from these books.
 The tunes were originally recorded in the first golden age of American klezmer music, 1910-1940.
 The printing and typography are clear and impeccable."